MicrosoftDocs/azure-docs/articles/azure-government/azure-secure-isolation-guidance.md

 The Key Vault service provides an abstraction over the underlying HSMs.
 It provides a REST API to enable service use from cloud applications and authentication through [Azure Active Directory](../active-directory/fundamentals/active-directory-whatis.md) (Azure AD) to allow you to centralize and customize authentication, disaster recovery, high availability, and elasticity.
 Key Vault supports [cryptographic keys](../key-vault/keys/about-keys.md) of various types, sizes, and curves, including RSA and Elliptic Curve keys.
 With managed HSMs, support is also available for AES symmetric keys.

-With Key Vault, you can import or generate encryption keys in HSMs, ensuring that keys never leave the HSM protection boundary to support *bring your own key (BYOK)* scenarios, as shown in Figure 3. **Keys generated inside the Key Vault HSMs aren't exportable – there can be no clear-text version of the key outside the HSMs.** This binding is enforced by the underlying HSM.
+With Key Vault, you can import or generate encryption keys in HSMs, ensuring that keys never leave the HSM protection boundary to support *bring your own key (BYOK)* scenarios, as shown in Figure 3.

+:::image type="content" source="./media/secure-isolation-fig3.png" alt-text="Azure Key Vault support for bring your own key (BYOK)":::
+**Figure 3.**  Azure Key Vault support for bring your own key (BYOK)

+**Keys generated inside the Key Vault HSMs aren't exportable – there can be no clear-text version of the key outside the HSMs.** This binding is enforced by the underlying HSM.
 BYOK functionality is available with both [key vaults](../key-vault/keys/hsm-protected-keys.md) and [managed HSMs](../key-vault/managed-hsm/hsm-protected-keys-byok.md).
 Methods for transferring HSM-protected keys to Key Vault vary depending on the underlying HSM, as explained in online documentation.

-:::image type="content" source="./media/secure-isolation-fig3.png" alt-text="Azure Key Vault support for bring your own key (BYOK)":::
-**Figure 3.**  Azure Key Vault support for bring your own key (BYOK)
+> [!NOTE]

-**Azure Key Vault is designed, deployed, and operated such that Microsoft and its agents don't see or extract your cryptographic keys.** For extra assurances, see [How does Azure Key Vault protect your keys?](../key-vault/managed-hsm/mhsm-control-data.md#how-does-azure-key-vault-managed-hsm-protect-your-keys)
+> Azure Key Vault is designed, deployed, and operated such that Microsoft and its agents are precluded from accessing, using or extracting any data stored in the service, including cryptographic keys.
+For more information, see [How does Azure Key Vault protect your keys?](../key-vault/managed-hsm/mhsm-control-data.md#how-does-azure-key-vault-managed-hsm-protect-your-keys)

 Key Vault provides a robust solution for encryption key lifecycle management.
 Upon creation, every key vault or managed HSM is automatically associated with the Azure AD tenant that owns the subscription.
 Anyone trying to manage or retrieve content from a key vault or managed HSM must be properly authenticated and authorized: